 Assign the SHD_glow material from the resources/shaders folder to the engine glow meshes.

-You can then add the Emission Outage Effect and LOD Group Shared Material scripts to the engine glow mesh group, a*sign color ramps to the former and the material to the later.
+You can then add the Emission Outage Effect and LOD Group Shared Material scripts to the engine glow mesh group, assign color ramps to the former and the material to the later.

 Assign the SHD_window material from the resources/shaders folder to the window meshes.

-You can then add the Lights Outage Effect and LOD Group Shared Material scripts to the engine glow mesh group, a*sign color values to the former and the material to the later.
+You can then add the Lights Outage Effect and LOD Group Shared Material scripts to the engine glow mesh group, assign color values to the former and the material to the later.

-Back to the ship prefab, you can find the “Effects” section of the Hull script and now a*sign the engine glow and the window scripts to the relevant slots:
+Back to the ship prefab, you can find the “Effects” section of the Hull script and now assign the engine glow and the window scripts to the relevant slots:

 You can also slot the relevant hull segment into the Paintable Meshes list: